JerzyKruszewski/RachelDiscordBot/README.md

 Additional "requirements":
 - Rachel should have administrator privileges on your server.
-	- If you don't want to give Rachel administrator privileges, you can give her:
+	- If you don't want to give Rachel administrator privileges, you can give her (some commands will require this permissions in order to work):
 		- Banning members
 		- Kicking members
 		- Managing roles